anttijuu/O3-chat-client/README.md

 `java -cp <the-jar-file> oy.tol.chatclient.ChatClient`

-Note that the client fails to send and receive data if the server certificate has not been saved to the target directory as `localhost.cer`, following the course instructions in Excercise 3.
+Note that the client fails to send and receive data if the server certificate has not been saved to the target directory as `localhost.cer`, following the instructions above in section Preparing the client.

 For commands available in the client, enter `/help` in the client.
 The usual process is: